UMAprotocol/UMIPs/UMIPs/umip-179.md

 # Recommendations
 - Proposers are responsible for detecting and mitigating incorrect or inconsistent RPC data.
 Proposers should take steps to validate the correctness of their RPC data before proposing.
+- Proposers should avoid relying on the deposit `outputAmount`, even for deposits where the `outputToken` is a known HubPool token.
+When computing fees, ensure that the `realizedLpFee` is _always_ subtracted from the `inputAmount`, rather than trying to infer them based on the spread between `inputAmount` and `outputAmount`.
 - Relayers are advised to factor in origin chain finality guarantees when making fills on destination chains.
 Origin chain re-organisation can lead to deposit re-ordering and can thus invalidate fills.

 # Across v2 -> V3 Transition